 Wakao Foods appeared in India’s first season of Shark Tank India.
 Interestingly, three female Sharks – Namita Thapar of Emcure Pharma, Ghazal Alagh of Mamaearth, and Vineeta Singh of Sugar Cosmetics – invested Rs.
 7.5 million for 21% equity.

 Plantmade is a food-tech startup from Delhi, which offers a variety of plant-based food options.
-The company has created various plant-based products which resemble meat, egg, and other animal-based food items – Peshawri seekh kebab, vegetarian egg, turmeric milk, vegan masala chai to name a few.
+The company has created various plant-based products which resemble meat, egg, and other animal-based food items – Peshawri seekh kebab, vegetarian egg, turmeric milk, and vegan masala chai to name a few.

 We got an opportunity to interact with the man who is driving this plant-based meat company, Prakarshi Pulkit.
-He shared his perspective on plant-based meat startups coming up in India, his journey, and plans for the future.
+He shared his perspective on plant-based meat startups coming up in India, his journey, and his plans for the future.
 You can read our conversation here or watch the complete conversation on the Change Started YouTube channel.

 Tempeh is one of the favorite vegetarian food of Indonesia which was discovered around 2000 years ago.
 Tempe is made using whole soybeans and it’s fermented in a loaf-sized shape.
 The unique food has caught the attention of many people across the globe, with many Tempeh food startups entering the space.